 Who is on the MHACCCA Board of Directors?

 - Kent Smith (President) is currently the Core French teacher at Gaetz Brook Junior High.
 Previously, he was the owner of Eastern Shore Cartage (ESC), a family-run business based in Sheet Harbour.
 He received a Commerce Degree from McGill University in 2002 with concentrations in Entrepreneurship, Human Resource Management, and Organizational Behaviour.
 After university, Kent returned to Sheet Harbour to work with ESC.
 After holding the positions of Office Manager (2002-2007) & General Manager (2008-2012), he purchased ESC in 2012 and subsequently (2015) sold it to The Municipal Group of Companies.
-Kent is the extremely proud father of 5-year-old Maia, an award-winning student at École des Beaux-Marais in Porters Lake.
+Kent is the extremely proud father of his daughter Maia, an award-winning student at École des Beaux-Marais in Porters Lake.

 - Debbie Stevens was born and raised in the West Island of Montreal where she worked in Customs Brokerage.
 In 2015 she started teaching customs and transportation at several Ontario colleges.
 She is blessed with woodworking skills making furniture and turning bowls, however now focusing on small pieces.
 In May of 2018, she took the plunge, fulfilled a life-long dream to live on the ocean and became an entrepreneur, opening Seaside Crafts, Antiques and Collectibles in Musquodoboit Harbour.
 She looks forward to spending many years in the harbour, running her shop and traveling around the Maritimes meeting great people and buying unique items.